Emerging population risk management

 - Inflation adjusted PMPM

 - Utilization (PCP/Specialist, avoidable IP, avoidable ER, readmission, etc.)

 By comparing the actual outcome to the expected outcome, the program efficiencies and effectiveness can be measured continuously before performing the traditional ROI analysis.

-As the care team deploys the suggested methods for care gap closure and member outreach, results will be shared with EXL, and EXL will then create a feedback loop to further enhance the predictive model on an ongoing basis.
-EXL will also estimate ROI for this oﬀering with the health plan through the partnership.
+As the care team deploys the suggested methods for care gap closure and member outreach, results will be shared with EXL Health, and EXL Health will then create a feedback loop to further enhance the predictive model on an ongoing basis.
+EXL Health will also estimate ROI for this offering with the client through the partnership.